t

 driver patent in 1883.
 His name appears in Augusta

 Figure 2.
-Three sizes of unsigned ratchet screwdrivers assumed
+Three sizes of unsigned ratchet screwdrivers

 to be products of Zachry T. Furbish in conjunction with Charles